GameFoundry/bsf/Documentation/Manuals/Native/User/smartPointers.md

 # Unique pointers
 Unique pointers hold ownership of a dynamically allocated object, and automatically free it when they go out of scope.
 As their name implies they cannot be copied - in other words, only one pointer to that object can exist.
 They are mostly useful for temporary allocations, or for places where object ownership is clearly defined to a single owner.

-In Banshee type're represented with @ref bs::UPtr "UPtr", which is just a wrapper for the standard library's *std::unique_ptr*.
+In bs::f type're represented with @ref bs::UPtr "UPtr", which is just a wrapper for the standard library's *std::unique_ptr*.
 Use @ref bs::bs_unique_ptr_new "bs_unique_ptr_new<T>" to create a unique pointer pointing to a new instance of T, or @ref bs::bs_unique_ptr "bs_unique_ptr" to create one from an existing instance.

 ~~~~~~~~~~~~~{.cpp}
 // Helper structure